2sic/2sxc-docs/2sxc Docs Generator/js-code/turn-on/specs.md

 In some cases you may not get what you expect and need to debug what you're doing.
 There are two options:

 * To debug a specific turnOn just add the `"debug": true` to the JSON
-* To debug everything in turnOn, set `window.debugTurnOn = true;` anywhere on the page - this will flood your console though
+* To debug everything in turnOn, set `window.debugTurnOn = true;` anywhere on the page. _this will flood your console_

 ## Common Problems